codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-06-05-audio-from-video.markdown

 keywords:		audio, video, python, extract, mp4 to mp3
 comments:		true

-short-desc:		"A python script that converts MP4 files to MP3."
+short-desc:		"A tiny python script along with necessary setup files (pip installer script) that allows us to save MP3 from a video (say, MP4)."

 ---